-In order for the thermal energy to reach to the IR sensor, it must use a transmission medium.
-Compatible mediums are the atmosphere, vacuum or optical fibers.
-Optical lenses made from combinations of metals and minerals, such as quartz, calcium fluoride, polyethylene, germanium, aluminum and silicon are used as radiation convergents.
-The converged or focused radiation is afterwards detected by infrared detectors.
+In order for the thermal energy to reach the IR sensor, it must use a transmission medium.
+Compatible mediums are the atmosphere, vacuum, or optical fibers.
+Optical lenses made from combinations of metals and minerals, such as quartz, calcium fluoride, polyethylene, germanium, aluminum, and silicon are used as radiation convergents.
+The converged or focused radiation is afterward detected by infrared detectors.
 Infrared detectors must additionally use pre-amplifiers to strengthen the signal.

 Infrared technology is widely used for commercial purposes for:

 - In astronomy, to detect objects in the universe by telescopes and solid-state detectors.